stevenharman/stevenharman.net-octopress/source/_posts/2010-02-24-gain-new-insights-by-visualizing-what-youve-already-got.markdown

 <h3>An example</h3>

-The video to the right is an example of one such visualization I produced using <a title="Gource - software version control visualization" href="http://code.google.com/p/gource/" rel="external">Gource</a> to analyze the Git repository of one of the product’s we’ve build at <a title="VersionOne: Simplifying Software Delivery" href="http://versionone.com/" rel="external">VersionOne</a>.
+The above video is an example of one such visualization I produced using <a title="Gource - software version control visualization" href="http://code.google.com/p/gource/" rel="external">Gource</a> to analyze the Git repository of one of the product’s we’ve build at <a title="VersionOne: Simplifying Software Delivery" href="http://versionone.com/" rel="external">VersionOne</a>.

 For reference, each branch (line) is a different directory containing files.
-Each leaf (dot) is a file, and different file types (Ruby, JavaScript, C#, etc.) have different colors.
+Each leaf (dot) is a file, with different file types (Ruby, JavaScript, C#, etc.) having different colors.
 Each contributor is represented by their name and Gravatar.
 The colored lines that occasionally connect a contributor to a file are color coded to represent adds (green), changes (orange) and deletes (red).

 A few interesting things this visualization leads me to think about are